NenyeIkpa/printf/README.md

 ### 2-puts_function.c
 contains files such as:- _putr a function that prints string in reverse
-			_puto a function that prints the number given in octal form
+			_puto a function that prints the number given in octal form that is base 8 _putu a function that prints the number given in decimal form that is base 10 _putx a function that prints the number given in lower case hexadecimal form that is base 16.